disco252/pwnagotchi-plugins/README.md

 ======================================================================================================================================================================================

 ble_wardrive.py will scan on it's own loop, below is an interval you can set.
-It will report what it sees on Discord, RSSI, name, ;atitude, ;ongitude and altitude.
+It will report what it sees on Discord, RSSI, name, latitude, longitude and altitude.

 This does not interfere with any bluetooth tether.